Calabruso

-First snowfall of the year in Mallorca: Puig Major has accumulated 3 centimeters
+First snowfall of the year in Mallorca: Puig Major accumulates three centimeters

 Emergency services have activated a yellow alert for wind and waves

-PalmThe peak of the sharp drop in temperatures in the Balearic Islands arrived this Friday with showers, storms, and a light snowfall in the Serra de Tramuntana and Puig Major mountains, just as predicted by Aemet (the Spanish State Meteorological Agency).
-Albert Darder, the meteorologist in charge of the Puig Major weather station, reported that up to 3 centimeters of snow accumulated on the summit of the Serra de Tramuntana.
-He also noted that the temperature plummeted to 0 degrees Celsius during the early morning hours.
+PalmThe peak of the sharp drop in temperatures in the Balearic Islands arrived this Friday with showers, storms, and a light snowfall in the Tramuntana mountain range and on Puig Major, just as predicted by Aemet (the Spanish State Meteorological Agency).
+Albert Darder, the meteorologist in charge of the Puig Major weather station, reported that up to three centimeters of snow accumulated on the summit of the Tramuntana range.
+He also noted that the temperature plummeted to zero degrees Celsius during the early morning hours.

 The State Meteorological Agency (Aemet) has forecast unsettled weather for the weekend with rain, low temperatures, and the possibility of frost in inland Mallorca.
 This was announced by Aemet's deputy spokesperson in the Balearic Islands, Miquel Gili, who, in statements to Europa Press, also warned that coastal warnings will remain in effect on all the islands until well into Saturday, and in Menorca until Sunday.
-For Friday, he indicated that the sky will be partly cloudy, and in some areas of the archipelago, it will remain overcast throughout the day.
+For Friday, he indicated that the sky will be partly cloudy, and overcast in some areas of the archipelago throughout the day.
 Rain is expected on all the islands, but especially in Mallorca and Menorca.

 As for Sunday, another front of clouds will arrive, potentially bringing light and occasional rain to Menorca and northern Mallorca.
 The wind will shift to a moderate westerly, although there could be strong gusts.
 This will cause temperatures to rise slightly, ranging between 16 and 18 °C, although minimum temperatures will remain low, between 0 and 8 °C, so some frost is possible.